-The Citizen Forum was held virtually due to Covid-19, on January 13, 2021.
+The citizen's forum was held virtually due to Covid-19, on January 13, 2021.
 Participants included business representatives and community members.
 The internal planning team met for a two-day workshop to review the internal and external feedback and develop the strategic plan.
-The following page lists the citizen forum attendees, internal planning team members, and the Aspen Fire Board of Directors.
+The following page lists the citizen forum attendees, internal planning team members, and the Aspen Fire Board.